-The final show this season will be “Steel Magnolias.”
+The final show this season was “Steel Magnolias.”
 “Steel Magnolias” revolves around a group of women who have their hair done in Truvy Jones beauty shop.
 The women confront life’s challenges, some funny and some not, during their time in the beauty shop.
-Auditions for “Steel Magnolias” will be held on December 12 and 13 at 6:30 in the Carrollton Cultural Arts Center.
-Performance dates are over two weekends: March 10-12, and March 17-19.
+Auditions for “Steel Magnolias” were held on December 12 and 13 at 6:30 in the Carrollton Cultural Arts Center.
+Performance dates were over two weekends: March 10-12, and March 17-19.

 According to the Carroll County Community Theatre President, John Stephens, “We usually include a musical in our season but, this season, the University of West Georgia Theatre Program has asked us to collaborate with them on a production of “Cinderella,” to be presented at the Carrolton Arts Center in late March.
 The Board did not think that we could handle two musicals back-to-back so we decided to present “Steel Magnolias”